dometec/jaxrs-odata/README.md

 }
 ```

-_This is only an exampe, I advice to use a DTO and do not output JPA Entity Bean directly._
+_This is only an example, I advice to use a DTO (Data Transfer Object), don't output JPA Entity Bean directly._

 You can get authors, filtered, ordered and paginated using a request like this: